mtti/inject/README.md

 ### Creating injectors manually

 You can create instances of mtti.Inject.Injector (the base class) and mtti.Inject.UnityInjector (Unity-specific subclass) normally, for example when writing unit tests.

-## Development

-This project is intended to be built on the command line and does not come with any solution or project files.